-- 6.2.16 The 2013 Travellers Accommodation Assessment for Hampshire identified a need across that part of the District outside the South Downs National Park for 26 gypsy/traveller pitches from 2012 2027 and about 9 travelling showpeople's pitches in the same period.
-Projecting this forward to the end of the Local Plan period (2031) would give a need of about 33 gypsy/traveller pitches and 11 travelling showpeople's pitches (44 in total). - 6.2.17 Work on site assessment within the larger settlements has identified a site at Colden Common which is suitable for allocation as a traveller site.
+6.2.19 The 2013 Travellers Accommodation Assessment for Hampshire identified a need across that part of the District outside the South Downs National Park for

+26 gypsy/traveller pitches from 2012 - 2027 and about 9 travelling showpeople's pitches in the same period.
+Projecting this forward to the end of the Local Plan period (2031) would give a need of about 33 gypsy/traveller pitches and 11 travelling showpeople's pitches (44 in total).
+However, since that Assessment was produced the Government's policy, contained in the Planning Policy for Traveller Sites, has been revised and the assessment of pitch needs will require updating.
+In order to avoid delaying this Local Plan, a separate development plan document is proposed to address needs for and allocation of traveller sites - the Gypsy and Traveller Site Allocations Development Plan Document.

+6.2.20 Work on site assessment within the larger settlements has identified a site at Colden Common which is suitable for allocation as a traveller site.
 The City Council has also, jointly with East Hampshire District Council and the South Downs National Park Authority, commissioned consultants to assess other potential sites for traveller accommodation.
-The results of this assessment will be subject to consultation and sites will be allocated as necessary in this Plan, using the criteria outlined in CP5 and established site assessment criteria, in order to meet the identified need and maintain an adequate supply of sites over the next five years. - 6.2.18 The Accommodation Assessment also assessed the need for transit pitches within the Hampshire study area and split this need into two functional areas; 'western' and 'eastern'.
-The Eastern area covers Fareham, Gosport, Havant East Hampshire and Winchester (including the areas within the South Downs National Park) and the City Council will work with other authorities in this area to address the needs identified.
+The results of this assessment will be subject to consultation and taken into account in producing the Gypsy and Traveller Site Allocations development plan document (DPD) sites